A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 This post may contain affiliate links.
 If you book through these links we may make a small commission at zero cost to you.
 It helps us pay for the upkeep of this blog.
 Thank you!

 Tunisia is perceived by some as the little sibling of tourist-mecca Morocco; however, we consider this a little unfair.
 Tunisia absolutely holds its own; with eight UNESCO World Heritage Sites and more Roman-Punic ruins than you can visit in one trip, it’s got the culture buff covered.
-The country also has dynamic medinas, just like Morocco, but without the touts, price-hikes, hassle and crowds.
-It also has some beautiful Mediterranean beaches with glistening turquoise oceans, surrounded by little cafes and fashionable bars.

-South | in the south, it’s often about Star Wars for many, with a multitude of references and filming locations.
-For the rest, this region, in our opinion at least, is spectacular because of the ksars (ancient, fortified villages), often set dramatically high on cliffs, resulting in impressive views.
+South | here, it’s often about Star Wars for many, with a multitude of references and filming locations.
+For the rest, this region is spectacular because of the ksars (ancient, fortified villages), often set dramatically high on cliffs with immense, impressive views.
 There are more ksars that you can count in southern Tunisia – later, we’ll mention our favourites.

-West | as you travel west, Tunisia starts to blend with the Sahara Desert; in fact, Douz is colloquially named ‘the gateway to the Sahara’.
+West | travelling west, Tunisia starts to blend with the Sahara Desert; in fact, Douz is colloquially named ‘the gateway to the Sahara’.
 Make the journey across Chott El Jerid, the largest salt pan in the Sahara, arriving at the ancient town of Tozeur.
 This dense, hectic little place near the border with Algeria, surrounded by deserts and date palms, feels distinct from the rest of Tunisia.

-North | in the far north west, a change in scenery will have you imagining you’re in the north of England!
+North | in the far north west, a change in scenery will have you imagining you’re in the north of England.
 The region is packed with olive-green farmland, grazing sheep and some of the greatest archaeological sites in Tunisia.

 HIGHLIGHTS OF THIS TUNISIA ITINERARY